fredrikaverpil/github/README.md

 ## To do

+- [ ] Add all jobs to python workflow.
 - [ ] Sync issue template.
 - [ ] Sync PR template.
 - [ ] Generate `Taskfile.yml` for projects.